shakenes/vizdoomgym/README.md

 # vizdoomgym
 This is a wrapper to use [ViZDoom](https://github.com/mwydmuch/ViZDoom "ViZDoom repository"), a "Doom based AI Research Platform for Reinforcement Learning from Raw Visual Information" together with [OpenAI Gym](https://github.com/openai/gym "OpenAI Gym repository").

+There is a branch with an alternative reward system for the Health Gathering scenario (each collected health pack yields +1 reward)

+In the docker branch rendering is excluded, because the must not be a display in docker containers.

 ## Installation